FILM IN DEVELOPMENT

-Daisy is a curious and sincere cow who grew up with the hunks around the farm, but she’s fascinated with the big city and what the modern world has to offer.
+Daisy is a curious and sincere cow who grew up with the hunks at the farm, but she’s fascinated with the big city and what the modern world has to offer.
 Her mom Bessie, is really passionate about their fresh mama’s milk and Angus, her dad, proudly trains the hunks to be at their peak girth and tenderness.

 Daisy is bringing the small business into the city with new products that get the most out of their Hunks.
 The fresh cuts of bodybuilders are proudly put on display with their lean loins and strong shanks.
 Under the photos of their prized show-hunks, hang the hunk-weiners for sale.
 As the banner says “Tiny, but juicy!”
 And who can argue?

 But Daisy’s big day is put into danger with every new character she meets at the market.
 Her long held family beliefs are put into questions with earth-shattering ideas like: Is it natural to eat humans?
 Can they think?
 Are scuba divers even human?

 Open on a flock of sheep standing bored at a street corner.
 In bursts a sheep with sunglasses and a leather jacket, he’s so cool.
 He takes a big bite of a burger and then from nowhere, whips out a surfboard.
 He leaps into the air and crowd surfs his board over the flock.
 All the sheep now have mohawks and funky hair, they gaze in wonder at the cool sheep.
 He turns displaying the HUMburger® logo on the package of his drink and burger.